Addiction and Hepatitis: What’s the Connection and How Can I Get Help?

 Metabolic

 People with metabolic hepatitis should stop using all drugs and alcohol completely immediately upon diagnosis.
 Damage to the liver may be reversed with early intervention, but severe alcoholic hepatitis is difficult to treat, with approximately 20 to 50 percent of patients dying within four weeks.
-For this reason, it is important that someone seek medical attention while in the early phases of the disease.
+For this reason, it is important that someone seek medical attention in the early phases of the disease.

 Viral